alibaba/arthas/arthas-tutorials-en/arthas-advanced/case-classloader.md

 ### Show the URLs of the URLClassLoader

-For example, if you have found that the LaunchedURLClassLoader for Spring is `org.springframework.boot.loader.LaunchedURLClassLoader`, you can use the `-c <hashcode>` parameter to specify the class loader.
-Alternatively, you can use the `--classLoaderClass` option to specify the class name and view the actual URLs of the URLClassLoader.
+For example, if you have found that the LaunchedURLClassLoader for Spring is `org.springframework.boot.loader.LaunchedURLClassLoader`{{}} , you can use the `-c <hashcode>`{{}} parameter to specify the class loader.
+Alternatively, you can use the `--classLoaderClass`{{}} option to specify the class name and view the actual URLs of the URLClassLoader.

 `classloader --classLoaderClass org.springframework.boot.loader.LaunchedURLClassLoader`{{exec}}